Whyalla

 Whyalla displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Whyalla, as per the latest Census, consisted of 56.0% houses and 44.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro SA had 75.9% houses and 24.1% other dwellings.
-Home ownership in Whyalla was at 27.3%, with the rest either mortgaged (31.9%) or rented (40.8%).
-The median monthly mortgage repayment was $1,083, below Non-Metro SA's average of $1,170.
-The median weekly rent in Whyalla was $180, compared to Non-Metro SA's $195.
-Nationally, Whyalla's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Whyalla, as per the latest Census, comprised 56.0% houses and 44.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro SA had 75.9% houses and 24.1% other dwellings.
+Home ownership in Whyalla was 27.3%, with dwellings either mortgaged (31.9%) or rented (40.8%).
+The median monthly mortgage repayment was $1,083, below Non-Metro SA's average of $1,170 and the national average of $1,863.
+The median weekly rent figure was $180, compared to Non-Metro SA's $195 and the national figure of $375.

 Frequently Asked Questions - Housing